bloominstituteoftechnology/DS-Unit-1-Sprint-2-Statistics/module4/template.md

 ## You

-What do you care about?

-What do you know about?
+What do you care about/ What do you know about?

-What decisions do you face?
+Disc golf, for the sake of the assignment analyzing the professional scene

 ## Seven templates